Adam Cameron: Development

 Writers created a romance story between Adam and Carly Morris (Sharyn Hodgson), cut short when they decided he was better suited to Emma Jackson (Dannii Minogue).
 An attraction between Adam and Emma was originally played upon their introduction into the series.
 Stevenson told David Brown from TV Week that "nothing eventuated until Adam began a relationship with Carly.
 They went through a rough patch and Adam and Emma came together.
 She decides she's keen on him and goes about wooing him."
 Stevenson was happy with the redirection of his character, adding that it was a "good angle" to have a more lasting romance.

+In 1990, writers paired Adam romantically with Marilyn Chambers (Emily Symons).
+Stevenson and Symons appeared as the cover stars for TV Week's issue dated 29 December 1990.
+In the magazine, David Brown revealed that writers had planned "more romantic problems" for the two characters in 1991.
+Another writer added that "TV Week can reveal that there is trouble ahead for the two teenagers."

 In 1999, after many cast members had left the series, producers decided to bring back an old character.
 The character was later revealed to be Adam.
 Stevenson said that he "jumped" at the chance to return to Home and Away.
 He said it took him one week to settle back into the role and admitted that not much had changed on the series.
 Stevenson later told Jason Herbison of Inside Soap that he enjoyed playing Adam again so much that he considered asking the producer for a full-time return.
 Adam's return storyline saw him moving into James Fraser's (Michael Piccirilli) house alongside Shauna Bradley (Kylie Watson).
 Though Adam later decides to leave again and Harry Keller (Justin Melvey) takes his room.